ADF school programs

 the adf school is…

 ADF provides the critical meeting ground for vibrant, diverse dancing bodies to mobilize, align, and become the leaders our society needs us to be.
 It is an indispensable educational force in the contemporary dance landscape by offering an innovative curriculum and presenting best pedagogical practices.
 In all of its programs, it seeks to foster community-mindedness, ethical leadership, and respect for difference.

 About the american dance festival, durham, and Duke University

 Durham remains a magnet for young dance artists from around the world… and a place where important connections are forged. –The New York Times, May 2012

 The studios and student dormitories are spread across the Georgian-style Duke University campus as well as downtown Durham.
-Performances by visiting dance companies occur in the Durham Performing Arts Center in downtown Durham and Reynolds Industries Theater at Duke.
-The grounds of the university include the formal Sarah P. Duke Gardens and the Nasher Museum of Art.
+Performances by visiting dance companies occur at Reynolds Industries Theater, Page Auditorium, and von der Heyden Studio Theater at Duke and in the Durham Performing Arts Center in downtown Durham.
 ADF students are able to use Duke facilities such as swimming pools, tennis courts, bookstores, libraries, and computer labs.
 The Durham Convention and Visitors Bureau states, “Durham is a colorful, creative, and entrepreneurial community that continuously earns accolades as one of the best places in the world to visit, live, and do business.
 With nationally acclaimed restaurants, shopping, historical sites, and myriad other things to do, Durham is the place where great things happen.”